-Between 2005-06 and 2014-15, most districts had very little change in the number of schools.
-In contrast, several districts added new buildings that accompanied enrollment growth, while other districts added schools even as enrollment declined.
-Table A19 in the Appendix shows the number of school buildings in each district in 2005-06 and in 2014-15, as well as the percent change and numerical change in the number of school buildings in each district over the ten year period.
-However, of the nine smaller districts only Garrett County went strongly in the other direction.
+Between 2005-06 and 2014-15, most districts experienced very little change in the number of schools.
+In contrast, several districts experienced substantial changes.
+Some districts added new schools and constructed new school buildings to accommodate enrollment growth, while other districts added schools even as enrollment declined.
+In some cases, this addition of schools was at least partially the result of changes in a district's mix of educational programs - changes that created a greater number of non-traditional schools, like alternative schools, vocational-technical schools, special education centers, or charter schools.
+Table A19 in the Appendix shows the number of schools in each district in 2005-06 and in 2014-15, as well as the percent change and numerical change in the number of schools in each district over the ten-year period.
+Of the nine smaller districts, only Garrett County closed a significant number of its schools.
 It lost one-third of its total number of schools while experiencing an enrollment decline of 851 students (18 percent) over the decade.
-All of the other smaller districts lost only one school, added one school, or had no change over the ten year period.
-Table 2 below shows those districts with the greatest change in the number of school buildings between 2005-06 and 2014-15 along with the change in district enrollment over the same time period.
+The other smaller districts lost only one school, added one school, or had no change over the ten-year period.
+Table 2, below, shows those districts with the greatest change in the number of schools between 2005-06 and 2014-15.
+For each district, the table also shows the change in district enrollment over the same time period.